 Table II.8 presents average profit and income of PAPs for the 2016/2017 agricultural year.
-On average, PAPs reported household earnings of about 1.192,000 FCFA (US\$2,000 per year). with the bulk of household income being agricultural profit.
-The small difference between household income and agricultural income-which includes agricultural profit, agricultural wage employment, income from land rental, and income from transformation of agricultural products-suggests that households must dedicate themselves primarily to agricultural activities: the demands of farming on the perimeter may leave them little time to devote to non-agricultural activities.
-Comparing information from the interim survey with baseline information on agricultural outcomes provides evidence of the magnitude of the change: the agricultural profit in 2016/2017 of about 1,141,000 FCFA is about three times the inferred value of sales at baseline and, therefore, at least three times baseline agricultural profit (Table II.3).
-15
+On average, PAPs reported household earnings of about 1,192,000 FCFA (US\$2,000 per year), with the bulk of household income being agricultural profit.
+The small difference between household income and agricultural income-which includes agricultural profit, agricultural wage employment, income from land rental, and income from transformation of agricultural activities; the demands of farming on the perimeter may leave them little time to devote to non-agricultural activities.
+Comparing information from the interim survey with baseline information on agricultural profit in 2016/2017 of about 1,141,000 FCFA is about three times the inferred value of sales at baseline and, therefore, at least three times baseline agricultural profit (Table II.3).15

-&lt;sup>15 It is not possible to construct profit from the baseline survey due to the absence of cost information.
+15 It is not possible to construct profit from the baseline survey due to the absence of cost information.
 A simple comparison of baseline and interim sales is not meaningful as costs for irrigated production are much higher.